Broomapullooza! Programa bilingüe ~ Fitch Mountain

 What Can I Expect At this Whole Broomapulloza Thing?

-Directions: We will meet at 10 am in the Villa Chanticleer Dog Park Parking Lot (west side of Fitch) and hike to the project site/s together.
+Directions: Volunteers may leave early but please arrive on time!
+We will meet at 10 am in the Villa Chanticleer Dog Park Parking Lot (west side of Fitch) and hike to the project site/s together.
 Here is the google link to the meeting location: Dog Park

 What should you bring?